garrandall/popular-music-data/tracks/cupid-112.md

 Ain't no doubt about it
 Lord no, I really mean it
 I rather die before, before I lie to you
 Never wanna leave ya
 Ain't no life without you
 Never gonna leave, never gonna go, no
-No, no, no, no, no, no, no, ohhhh
+No, no, no, no, no, no, no, oh